MINDFUL MEDITATION FOR STRESS & ANXIETY

 DIFFERENCE BETWEEN STRESS AND ANXIETY:

 Anxiety is an exaggerated fear response to specific situations, which may or may not be easily identifiable by others.
+Over the past 20 years, anxiety disorders including panic disorders have increased by 15% in the general population.
 This disorder often begins in childhood, before individuals fully develop their cognitive abilities.
 As individuals progress through their education, their ability to anticipate mentally improves, leading to emotional maturity.

 WHAT IS A MINDFUL MEDITATION: